 Afterword or Did We Miss Something?

 Okay, that all sounds well, but someone can ask about Vue?
 This is a growing in popularity framework with 157k stars on GitHub.
 This is the second most loved and wanted Web framework according to StackOverflow.
 Vue is built with best practices from both React and Angular!
 Why you didn’t mention it and didn’t include it in comparison?

-Well, yes, we don’t deny the significance of Vue framework in the developer world and we expect it further growth in popularity and, more importantly, in the use of it.
+Well, yes, we don’t deny the significance of the Vue framework in the developer world and we expect further growth in popularity.
 But nowadays the amount of Vue developers is only half the size of the amount of React developers or Angular.
 Vue is still too young framework in comparison to its elder cousins and it’s just too early to make a big announcement of Vue to replace or take over React and Angular.
 But we have to admit that Vue is a very powerful library that is maintained by a professional international team (the creator of Vue is a single man Evan You without any support from a big company!).

 For our part, we didn’t ignore Vue and tested this framework when developed another version of Sing App, built with Vue.
 So we have something to say about this framework too, but this is not the topic of our article and maybe will be discussed later.